MaciejWorwa/WFRP_2ed_Battle/README.md

 - 16 different weapons (with quality to choose),
 - 5 offensive spells,
 - 6 different game modes (including automatic combat mode),
-- save and load system.
+- save and load system,
+- and more...

 # Tutorial